 And, as 54% of consumers think that businesses need to change how they engage with customers, there’s clearly room for improvement in this area.

-How do you make sure your customers are enjoying the best experiences and interactions you have to offer?
-What’s the best way to increase customer engagement?
+So how do you make sure your customers are enjoying the best experiences and interactions you have to offer?

 When it comes to increasing customer engagement, I have two ways that have worked really well for me in the past.

 The first is to leverage social media to surprise and delight existing customers.

 Social platforms can be such a negative place, so infusing it with positivity for your customers is always well received.

 The second thing that's worked well in the past is to celebrate new feature/product releases online with your customers.